rfwarn/TradingView-Alpaca-Bridge/README.md

       "req": "",
       # Setting to True will impose a predefined limit for trades
       "limit": True,
       # How much to limit the buy/sell price.
 Order not filled before sell will be canceled.
-Change to buyPerc setting once stock price >100.
+Change to buyPerc setting once stock price >limitThreshold.
       "limitamt": 0.04,
+      # Limit threshold $ amount to change to % based limit
+      "limitThreshold": 100,
-      # limit percent for everything above a certain amount which is predefined for now in flasktest.
+      # limit percent for everything above a certain amount which is predefined for now below.
-      "limitPerc": 0.0005
+      "limitPerc": 0.0005,
+      # Maxtime in seconds before canceling an order
+      "maxTime":10
     }
 ![](Capture.JPG)